usnistgov/oscal-xproc3/tutorial/sequence/Lesson03/oscal-convert_102.md

 $ ../xp3.sh *PIPELINE.xpl* -input:*portname=path/to/a-document.xml* -input:*portname=path/to/another-document.xml*
 ```

 Here, two different `-input` arguments are given for the same port.
-You can have as many as needed if the port, like this one, has `sequence="true"`, meaning any number of documents (from zero to many) can be bound to the port, and the pipeline will accommodate.
-When more than one port is defined, one (only) can be designated as `primary="true"`, meaning it will be provided implicitly when a port connection is required (by a step) but not given in the pipeline.
-Notice that the name of the port must also appear, as in `-input:portname`, since pipelines can have ports supporting sequences, but also as many input ports as it needs, named differently, for documents playing different roles in the pipeline.
+You can have as many as needed if the port, like this one, has `sequence="true"`, meaning any number of documents (zero, one or more) can be bound to the port, and the pipeline will accommodate.
+When more than one port is defined for a pipeline, one (only) can be designated as `primary="true"`, allowing it to be provided implicitly when a port connection is required (by a step) but not given in the pipeline.
+Notice that the name of the port must also appear in the command argument, as in `-input:portname`, since while pipelines can have ports supporting sequences, they will also have different ports, named differently, for documents playing different roles in the pipeline.

 In place of `portname` here, a common name for a port (conventional when it is the pipeline's only or primary input) is `source`.

-### Binding to input ports vs p:load steps
+But you can also expect to see ports (especially secondary ports) with names like `schema`, `stylesheet` and `insertion`: port names that offer hints as to what the step does.

+A port designated with `sequence="true"` can be empty (no documents at all) and a process will run.
+But by default a single document is both expected and required.

+Among other things, this means that a pipeline that has `<p:input name="x" primary="true"/>`, since it is not a sequence but also has no document, cannot be run unless a (single) document for the `x` port (as it is named here) is provided when it is invoked.

+### Lightening the `p:load`

-XProc offers two ways to acquire data from outside the pipeline: by using `p:load` or by binding inputs to an input port using `p:input/p:document`.
-These are somewhat different in operation - errors produced by `p:load` cannot be detected until the pipeline is run, whereas failures with `p:input` should be detected when the pipeline itself is loaded and compiled (i.e. during *static analysis*), and processors may be able to apply different kinds of exception handling, fallbacks or support for redirects.
+As an alternative to binding inputs to using `p:input/p:document` (on a pipeline definition) or `p:with-input` (on a step invocation), XProc offers another way to acquire data from outside the pipeline: by using a `p:load` step.
+This is somewhat different in operation: as it is a step in itself, errors produced by `p:load` cannot be detected until the pipeline is run, whereas failures with `p:input` should be detected when the pipeline itself is loaded and compiled (i.e. during *static analysis*), and processors may be able to apply different kinds of exception handling, fallbacks or support for redirects.
 (As always you can try, test and determine for yourself.)
-Apart from this distinction the two approaches have similar effects – whether to use one or the other depends often on how you expect the pipeline to be used and distributed, not on whether it works.
+Apart from this distinction the two approaches have similar effects – whether to use one or the other depends often on how you expect the pipeline to be used, distributed, and maintained, since either can work in operation.

-Although one distinction is that p:document appears on input ports, which can be overridden, this does not mean that p:document can't be essentially &ldquo;private&rdquo; to a pipeline or pipeline step.
-For example, if you wish to acquire more than a single document, without p:load, known in advance (i.e. the file names can be hard-coded), make a step like this:
+Although one distinction is that `p:document` appears on input ports, which can be overridden (or rather, set dynamically), this does not mean that `p:document` cannott be essentially &ldquo;private&rdquo; to a pipeline or pipeline step.
+For example, if you wish to acquire, without `p:load`, more than a single document known in advance (i.e. the file names can be hard-coded), provide your step (`p:identity` in this case) with inputs like so:

 ```
 <p:identity>